gyscos/cursive/doc/tutorial_3.md

 You've now seen:
 * How to wrap views to control their size
 * How to assemble views together in a linear layout
-* How to give an ID to views and use them later
+* How to give names to views and use them later
 * How to use `SelectView`, `EditView`, `Button`s...